Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Method

-The model is emulated using a fourth-order Taylor expansion to increase the computational efficiency of the fitting procedure.
-This model is fit to the monopole and quadrupole over the range $k=0.02-0.2\hMpc$ using the \texttt{desilike} wrapper of the \texttt{Minuit} profiler \cite{Minuit} to determine the MAP values.
-We choose not to employ Markov Chain Monte Carlo (MCMC) sampling when computing the HOD systematic contribution to avoid the inclusion of projection effects (see \cite{DESI2024.V.KP5} for a discussion on this effect) which affect the posterior mean but not the MAP.
+The \Velocileptors model was emulated within the \texttt{desilike} framework using a fourth-order Taylor expansion to increase the computational efficiency of the fitting procedure.
+As described in the next section, maximum a posteriori (MAP) estimates were obtained for the HOD ensemble by fitting to the monopole and quadrupole measurements of the \Abacus mocks over the range $k=0.02-0.2\hMpc$.
+These MAP estimates were determined using the \texttt{desilike} wrapper of the \texttt{Minuit} profiler \cite{Minuit}.
+We choose not to employ Markov Chain Monte Carlo (MCMC) sampling when computing the HOD systematic contribution to avoid the inclusion of projection effects (see Section 4.5 of \cite{DESI2024.V.KP5} for a discussion on this effect) which affect the posterior mean but not the MAP value.
 However, in figures where we compare MAP values to the marginalised posterior, we employ the Hamiltonian Monte Carlo sampling algorithm \texttt{NUTS} \cite{NUTS1,NUTS2} to compute this.
-In this case, the linear nuisance parameters of our model, $\alpha$ and SN, have been analytically marginalised to accelerate sampling.
+In this case, the linear nuisance parameters of our model, $\alpha_n$ and $\mathrm{SN}_n$, have been analytically marginalised to accelerate sampling.